Ransomware Protection

 Notifications

-You can create a list of applications, excluded from Ransomware Protection scanning.
+You can configure Ransomware Protection reaction on actions of certain applications.
+For this, add applications to the list and select a necessary reaction of the component.
 The following management elements are available to work with objects in the list:

-The Add button—add the application to the exclusion list.
+The Add button—add the application to the list of applications with separate rules.

-The Delete button—delete the application from the exclusion list.
+The Delete button—delete the application from the list of applications with separate rules.

 Figure 67.
 Excluding from Ransomware protection scanning